SysKitTeam/docs-point/releases/data-center/point-20-release-note.md

 * **New to Syskit Point?** Get the latest Syskit Point version from [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/syskitltd.syskit\_point).\
   Find all steps described in detail in the [deployment article](../../set-up-point-data-center/deployment/deploy-syskit-point.md).
-* **Already using SysKit Point?** [Contact us](https://www.syskit.com/company/contact-us/) to arrange a guided migration to the latest version due to changes in Syskit Point's architecture.
+* **Already using Syskit Point?** [Contact us](https://www.syskit.com/company/contact-us/) to arrange a guided migration to the latest version due to changes in Syskit Point's architecture.

 ## Features